unofficial-sendoh/other_template/_posts/2020-3-20-Model Sub-Classing and Custom Training Loop from Scratch in TensorFlow 2.md

     # Update val metrics
     val_acc_metric.update_state(y, val_logits)

     return val_loss_value
 ```

 Here we’re seeing the usage of **metrics.update_state()**.
 These functions return to the training loop where we will set up displaying the log message, **metric.result()**, and also reset the metrics, **metric.reset_states()**.

 Here is the last thing we like to set up, the **TensorBoard**.
 There are some great functionalities in it to utilize such as: [displaying per batches samples + confusion matrix](https://www.tensorflow.org/tensorboard/image_summaries), hyper-parameter tuning, embedding projector, model graph, etc. For now, we will only focus on logging the training metrics on it.
 Simple enough but we will integrate it in the custom training loop.
-So, we can’t use **tf.keras.callbacks.TensorBoard** but need to use the TensorFlow Summary API.
-The **tf.summary** module provides API for writing summary data on TensorBoard.
+So, we can’t use **tf.keras.callbacks.TensorBoard** but need to use the **TensorFlow Summary API**.
+The `tf.summary` module provides API for writing summary data on TensorBoard.
 We want to write the logging state after each batch operation to get more details.
 Otherwise, we may prefer at the end of each epoch.
 Let’s create some directory where the message of the event will be saved.
 In the working directory, create the **log/train** and **log/test**.
 Below is the full training pipelines.
 We recommend reading the code thoroughly at first in order to get the overall training flow.

 ```python
 # Instantiate an optimizer to train the model.